Kaiming He

 Snapshot

-- Known for: ResNets, Faster R-CNN, Mask R-CNN, Momentum Contrast, Masked Autoencoders, and representation learning for computer vision.
+- Known for: He initialization, ResNets, Faster R-CNN, Mask R-CNN, Momentum Contrast, Masked Autoencoders, and representation learning for computer vision.

-- Current public role: Associate Professor with tenure in MIT EECS and part-time Distinguished Scientist at Google DeepMind, according to his MIT-hosted biography reviewed May 19, 2026.
+- Current public role: Associate Professor with tenure in MIT EECS and part-time Distinguished Scientist at Google DeepMind, according to MIT-hosted profiles reviewed June 16, 2026.

 - Research area: computer vision, deep learning, visual perception, and learned representations.